tkinetik1/story-teller/README.md

 # Friendly Eats converted to Story Teller by Tyson Frederick (To be Continued...)
+#First commit to github from MacOS local branch

 This is the source code that accompanies the Firestore Android Codelab: